Originally published November 8, 2021.

 But no two injuries—or injury claims—are alike, and while some victims may need a few thousand dollars in compensation, others may need hundreds of thousands or more.
 Thankfully, Alabama only caps certain aspects of personal injury claims, and most victims can get as much compensation as they need for their medical bills and other expenses.

 In personal injury lawsuits, economic damages refer to damages that can be easily quantified and calculated in a dollar amount.
 These are the financial losses you suffered, and usually include:

-The median personal injury verdict (the number that falls precisely in the middle when looking at all verdicts sorted from lowest to highest) in Alabama is around $25,000.
+According to data collected by the Lawsuit Information Center, the median personal injury verdict (the number that falls precisely in the middle when looking at all verdicts sorted from lowest to highest) in Alabama is around $25,000.
 However, the average personal injury verdict (the number you get when dividing the sum of all verdicts by the number of verdicts) in the state is over $300,000.

 The significant difference between these two figures is because some personal injury lawsuits are settled for well over $1 million.
 And while that amount may seem extreme, many victims are owed that much because of how significantly their injuries have impacted their lives and their finances.

 Some states don’t cap economic damages but do cap non-economic damages.
 Alabama isn’t one of them, and victims are free to pursue as much compensation for their non-economic damages as they do for their economic damages.

 Non-economic damages include:

 Getting fair compensation for non-economic damages can be more challenging than it is for economic damages.
 That’s because you can’t easily put a price tag on things like emotional distress and loss of enjoyment of life.